2 Days in Athens, Greece: Perfect Athens Itinerary for First-Timers

 Talk about a perfect last meal (feast) in Athens!
 This Greek Food Walking Tour was the highlight of my recent trip, and I know itโll be your favorite activity too.

-Must-Know Tips for 48 Hours in Athens
+Helpful Tips for 2 Days in Athens

-- If youโre traveling to/from Athens via ferry, I recommend using this ferry booking site to search ferry timetables and find the best deals.
+- If youโre traveling to/from Athens via ferry, I recommend using this Athens ferry booking site to search ferry timetables and find the best deals.

 - I recommend purchasing an eSIM data plan and installing it on your phone so you have cell data as soon as you arrive.
 That way, you can use Google Maps and more as you explore Athens.